How to Apply for Semester and Summer Programs

 General Application Materials (must be submitted for every program):

-1. Education Abroad Academic Eligibility Form must be completed by all students enrolled in the School of Arts & Sciences.
-The form must be signed by the Dean's Office.
+1. Education Abroad Academic Eligibility Form Must be completed by all students in the School of Arts & Sciences or the School of Business who plan to study abroad on a semester program.
+Students from other schools or who are applying for summer programs do not have this requirement.
+The form must be signed by the appropriate person in the Undergraduate Dean's office (see specific instructions on the form).
 It is recommended that students complete this form first to determine whether or not they are eligible to study abroad.
-Other Schools do not have this requirement.

 3. Education Abroad Credit Approval Form.
-On this form students will list the courses they intend to take abroad, including several back-ups.
+Read the instructions first.
+Separate guidelines are available for Rome and Oxford.
+On the credit approval form, students will list the courses they intend to take abroad, including several back-ups.
 All proposed courses must fit into the student's tracking sheet, and each requires a signature from the appropriate CUA official: the Departmental Advising Coordinator's signature for courses in the student's major or minor, and the Transfer Coordinator's signature for distribution and free electives.
 Both the Advising Coordinator and the Transfer Coordinator must also sign the bottom of the form.

-4. Academic Transcript showing your coursework to date along with the current cumulative GPA at the time of application.
-Please check the program web page to see whether official transcript is necessary or whether an unofficial transcript printed from Cardinal Station is acceptable.
-Non-CUA applicants must submit an official transcript.
+4. Official Academic Transcript showing your coursework to date along with the current cumulative GPA at the time of application.

 - host institution's own application (online or in hard copy)